dfelinto/blender-manual/manual/modeling/texts/properties.rst

    :Bottom:
       - With text boxes, align the bottom of the text to the bottom of the frames.
       - With no text box, align the bottom of the text to the origin of the object, and grows to the top.
-   :Bottom Base-Line:
+   :Bottom Baseline:
-      - With text boxes, aligns the base-line of the text to the bottom of the frames.
+      - With text boxes, aligns the baseline of the text to the bottom of the frames.
-      - With no text box, aligns the base-line of the text to the origin of the object, and grows to the top.
+      - With no text box, aligns the baseline of the text to the origin of the object, and grows to the top.

 Spacing